18F/health-tracking-course/collections/_admin/coursefacilitation.md

 #### Group reflection

 At the end of the course, it’s useful to review all the Mural form submissions and pick out any themes or standouts to discuss in a group reflection session.
-In the initial SOMD cohort, we created presentations with this feedback and discussed suggestions for course improvement with the group.
+In the initial {{site.short}} cohort, we created presentations with this feedback and discussed suggestions for course improvement with the group.
 We provided a few improvement suggestions based on the course feedback and wrote down any new suggestions that the group made.

 This is the agenda we used for the Course 1 group reflection session (This is what we did for Course 1 feedback/wrapup).